playx-flutter/playx_version_update/README.md

            //sets min version that force app to update if below this version
            minVersion: '1.0.0',
           //customize dialog layout like title.
-          title: 'A new update is available'
+          title: 'A new update is available',
           //forces app update.
           forceUpdate: true,
           //shows update page instead of dialog on force update